igorgrebenkov/CSI2372-Project/README.txt

+CSI2372 Final Project, version 1
+Name: Igor Grebenkov
+Studen#: 6939888
+E-mail: igreb093@uottawa.ca

+NOTE: My partner ended up switching to another group.
+This work is 100% mine.

 Unfortunately, I did not have much time to properly implement the save game function.

-My current implementation works fine, but it deviates from the expected implementation as requested in the project description.
+My current save implementation works fine, but it deviates from the expected implementation as requested in the project description.

 The changes I've made in my implementation are: